 Furthermore, rainfall is considered the key determinant of food availability in seasonally arid tropical environments, but it remains unclear how a single wet season influences food availability across the year for different breeding communities.

 In 2021 we started a research project to address these knowledge gaps in Choma, Zambia.
-Choma is a seasonally arid environment with distinct wet and dry seasons and a species-rich bird community including species breeding within or across seasons.
+Choma is a seasonally arid environment with distinct wet and dry seasons and a species-rich bird community including species breeding within and across seasons.
 By combining year-round field sampling of invertebrates and grass seeds with analyses of long-term bird breeding data from the work of Major John Colebrook-Robjent from 1970–2008, we have identified peak periods of specific food availability and peak breeding periods of different species.
-Two clear breeding peaks occur in Choma – shortly before, and after the onset of the rains, creating three breeding clusters within the bird assemblage.
-We are currently conducting a trait-based analyses to identify the specific traits that link each species to a cluster and determine whether this pattern is generalisable across bird communities.
-Thanks to CB MSc student Matt Lobenhofer and our resident colleagues in Choma who maintained our year-round invertebrate sampling, we now know that invertebrate abundance also peaks before the onset of the rains rather than after.
+Two clear breeding peaks occur in Choma – shortly before, and after the onset of the rains, creating three breeding clusters within the bird community assemblage.
+We are conducting a trait-based analyses to identify the specific traits that link each species to a cluster and determine whether this pattern is generalisable across bird communities.
+Thanks to Matt Lobenhofer (MSc CB 2022/3) and our resident colleagues in Choma who maintained our year-round invertebrate sampling, we now know that invertebrate abundance peaks before the onset of the rains rather than after.
 Although, multiple smaller peaks occur after the rains.

-In 2023, MSc student Yinka Abayomi combined these long-term bird breeding datasets with more recent data collected by colleagues in the Fitz (see https://www.african cuckoos.com/) for a select group of species identified from our previous multispecies analyses to test how environmental conditions before the rains such as leaf flush, and after the rains, such as increased grass seed availability, influence the timing of breeding in different breeding communities.
+In 2024, MSc student Yinka Abayomi combined these long-term bird breeding datasets with more recent data collected by colleagues in the Fitz (See AfricanHoneyguides.com) for a select group of species identified from our previous multispecies analyses to test how environmental conditions before the rains such as leaf flush, and after the rains, such as increased grass seed availability, influence the timing of breeding in different breeding communities.
+In 2024, we conducted additional field work in Choma to understand the determinants of pre-rain leaf flush which coincides with large bird breeding and invertebrate abundance peaks.
+We now know that vegetation green-up before the rain is associated with a fourfold increase in invertebrate abundance compared to vegetation green-up after the rains.

-In collaboration with Dr Felicity Newell (U.Bern and U.Florida), and working in the cloud forest of northern Peru, we are pooling together year-round invertebrate sampling data from different tropical environments to identify the key determinants of invertebrate abundance cycles among tropical environments.
-Insights from these analyses will allow us to understand whether the timing of breeding in birds is determined by the main environmental driver of seasonal invertebrate abundance rather rainfall seasonality.
+In collaboration with Dr Felicity Newell at Louisiana State University working in the cloud forest of northern Peru, we are pooling year-round invertebrate sampling data from different tropical environments to identify the key determinants of invertebrate abundance cycles among tropical environments.
+Insights from these analyses will allow us to understand whether the timing of breeding in birds is determined by the main environmental driver of seasonal invertebrate abundance rather than rainfall seasonality.

-We are also analysing data from immune assays from samples collected in Choma, Zambia and Jos, Nigeria to test how the immune function of birds varies across seasonal transitions from wet to dry season and vice versa.
-This will allow us to unravel the environmental components of rain-driven seasonal transitions that influence immune function and how factors other than the onset of the wet season or food availability, influence breeding decisions.
+We are also writing up results from analyses of data from immune assays from samples collected in Choma, Zambia and Jos, Nigeria to test how the immune function of birds varies across transitions from wet to dry season and vice versa.
+This will allow us to unravel the environmental components of rain-driven seasonal transitions that influence immune function and how factors other than the onset of the wet season or food availability influence breeding decisions.

-These projects provide an exciting opportunity to disentangle components of seasonal environmental conditions that drive avian timing of breeding in the Afrotropical ecosystem.
-Achieving this fundamental objective will help us detect and predict early warning signs of rapidly changing environmental conditions in Africa and other understudied biodiverse environments.
+These projects provide an exciting opportunity to disentangle components of seasonal environmental conditions that drive timing of bird breeding in Afrotropical ecosystems.
+Achieving this fundamental objective will help us detect and predict impacts of rapidly changing environmental conditions in Africa and other understudied biodiverse environments .

-• Chima spent six months as a Schifferli Fellow working at the Swiss Ornithology Institute in Sempach, Switzerland.
-He continued working on the Choma egg collection data, while collaborating with Prof. Barbara Helm on a tri-trophic phenology project, investigating differences in the timing of breeding, moult, insect abundance and plant fruiting along a latitudinal gradient.
+- Chima Nwaogu completed work with Prof. Barbara Helm and Dr Crinan Jarrett on a tri-trophic phenology project, investigating differences in the timing of breeding, moult, insect abundance and plant fruiting along a latitudinal gradient.

-• Chima spent three months in the Netherlands visiting Prof. Irene Tieleman at the University of Groningen.
-He analysed immune function data from Choma, Zambia and Jos, Nigeria to test how the immune function of nestling and adult birds vary across seasonal transitions from wet to dry season and vice versa.
+- Chima Nwaogu spent a month with Prof. Irene Tieleman at the University of Groningen.
+He completed analysis of immune function data from Choma, Zambia and Jos, Nigeria to test how the immune function of nestling and adult birds vary across seasonal transitions from wet to dry season and vice versa.

-• UCT and Groningen Nuffic-NRF joint PhD student, Rebecca Muller continued to work on over 100,000 nest record cards held in the Niven Library assessing the impact of climate change on breeding seasonality in Afrotropical birds.
-Rebecca spent three months working with Professor Irene Tieleman in Groningen
+- UCT and Groningen Nuffic-NRF joint PhD student, Rebecca Muller continued to work on over 100,000 nest record cards held in the Niven Library assessing the impact of climate change on breeding seasonality in Afrotropical birds.
+Rebecca spent three months working with Prof. Irene Tieleman in Groningen.

 Highlights

-• Chima’s Junior Research Fellowship was extended for two years pending a successful visa application; we are grateful to the Carnegie Developing Emerging Academic Leaders Programme for their continuing support.
+- Chima continues to receive funding for his Junior Research Fellowship which was extended for two years until October 2025; we are grateful to the.
+Carnegie Developing Emerging Academic Leaders Programme for their support.

-• Claire Spottiswoode secured support for the establishment of the Max Planck centre at the Fitz which will provide research funding and additional two years of funding for Chima beyond the Carnegie Developing Emerging Academic Leaders Programme Junior Research Fellowship.
+- The Max Planck UCT Centre for Behaviour and Co-evolution will provide research funding and an additional two years of support for Chima beyond the Carnegie Developing Emerging Academic Leaders Programme Junior Research Fellowship.

 Key co-supporters

-Carnegie Developing Emerging Academic Leaders Programme; DSI-NRF CoE grant; British Ecological Society; British Ornithological Union.
+Carnegie Developing Emerging Academic Leaders Programme; Max Planck UCT Centre for Behaviour and Coevolution; British Ecological Society; British Ornithological Union.

 Dr Chima Nwaogu (FIAO, UCT)